waymondrang/treevia/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000), navigate to the "Join" page, enter a room code, and click "Join."
 This will initiate a WebSocket connection with the server.

+### Random Notes

+- Players have a maximum username length of 16 characters.